 How far in advance do I need to contact a moving company?
 If you need to move in late spring or summer, the earlier the better!
 As soon as you know you WILL be moving, even if you don’t have your new address yet.
 2 months notice will allow you to get on the schedule on your preferred day, reserve your move team, before the moving company books up.
 If you are moving in winter, a month’s notice (or even a few weeks in some cases) is plenty of time to plan and reserve your move.

 The other quote I got is a binding estimate….
 We can bind your estimate also.
-But we prefer not to and that’s because it’s in BOTH our best interest not to.
-Moving companies work off an estimate for a very good reason- if the job (your move) is completed sooner than anticipated, you pay less!
-If you part with more items, do more of the packing yourself, and set yourself up for a very organized move- our move teams will be able to complete your project in a faster timeframe.
+But we prefer not to and that’s because it’s in BOTH our best interests not to.
+Moving companies work off of Non- Binding Estimates for a very good reason- if the job (your move) is completed sooner than anticipated, you pay less!
+If you part with more items, do more of the packing yourself, and set yourself up for a very organized move- our move teams will be able to complete your project in a faster time-frame.
 In this case- you 100% deserve to pay less.
 But if you have a binding estimate, you will not, you will pay the same.
 The reverse is a concern for us, the moving company- if you are not prepared as planned, didn’t part with the items you told us you would and your move takes longer, we have to pack more boxes for you; well- we need to charge you more!
-Binding estimates are best for everyone involved and ensured you are charged and we are paid just at the actuality of the project.
+Non-Binding estimates are best for everyone involved and ensure you are charged and we are paid justly, at the actuality of the project.

 How much does hiring a professional mover cost?
 There are a few variables that go into the cost of a long distance or interstate move.

 1) How much ‘stuff’ is being moved.
-Long distance moves are done by the weight of the shipment.
-During the In Home Survey process, the Certified Move Consultant will make an educated, calculated estimate on how much it will weight.
+Long distance moves are done by the weight of the shipment and mileage between your current and new homes.
+During the In Home Survey process, the Professional Move Consultant will make an educated, calculated estimate on how much it will weight.
 Weight is then verified once the truck is loaded and ready to go to your new home.